Ellerbruch

 Is photography allowed?

-Photography is generally permitted; however, it is important to be respectful of the site and the memories it holds for visitors.
+Photography is generally permitted, but be respectful of the solemn nature of the site and the privacy of others.

 Are there guided tours?